FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

     </label>
 </div>

-The second section _(2) Process data_ shows the processed data and the generated [entries](refs.md/#entries) in NOMAD.
+The second section _(2) Process data_ shows the processed data and the generated [entries](../glossary/glossary.md/#entries) in NOMAD.

 The third section _(3) Edit author metadata_ allows users to edit certain metadata fields from all entries recognized in the upload.
-This includes _comments_, where you can add as much extra information as you want, _references_, if the data is publicly available in some URL (e.g., an article DOI), and _datasets_, which allow to create or add the uploaded data into a more general dataset (please, see [How-to organize data in datasets](howto_publish_data.md/#organize-data-in-datasets)).
+This includes _comments_, where you can add as much extra information as you want, _references_, if the data is publicly available in some URL (e.g., an article DOI), and _datasets_, which allow to create or add the uploaded data into a more general dataset (see [How-to publish data > Organizing data in datasets](howto_publish_data.md/#organize-data-in-datasets)).

 <div class="click-zoom">
     <label>